-(3) An offence under subsection (1) is an offence of strict liability.
+(3) An offence under subsection (1) is an offence of strict liability.Note: For strict liability, see section 6.1 of the Criminal Code.

 23DNL Offence in relation to unapproved specimen collection centres are informed that, if the approved pathology practitioner were to use the specimen in rendering a pathology service, a medicare benefit would not be payable in respect of the pathology service.